chrisns/talks/PolicyAsVersionedCodeLightning.md

 ```

 <!--
-2.1.0 is where we notice and correct a spelling mistake of one of the options in that list of departments
+2.1.0 is where we correct a spelling mistake in that list of departments
 -->

 ---